audiofab/fv1_programmer/README.md

 ### MacOS

-Currently, the application is built as an executable for MacOS, but you need to make it executable.
+Currently, the application is built as an executable for MacOS (you will need Monterey 12.7.2 or newer), but you need to make it executable.
 To do this, open a terminal window; then 'cd' to the directory where you downloaded the fv1-programmer and type:

 `chmod a+x fv1-programmer-macos-latest`